brownieL/CSCI_112/README.md

 pip install -r requirements.txt

-To close the environment when you're done, run deactivate
+To close the environment when you're done, run

+deactivate

+Steps:
+1. Run create_table.py to create the table
+2. Run user_profile.py for the functions related to user
+3. Run order_profile.py for the functions related to order
+4. Run populate_date.py to add data to the created table
+5.